-- Assessing the status of wellness and professional satisfaction at Stanford University Medical Center through surveys and other metrics which will be developed in collaboration with WellMD. - b.
+- a.
+Assessing the status of wellness and professional satisfaction at Stanford University Medical Center through surveys and other metrics which will be developed in collaboration with WellMD. - b.
 Identifying opportunities and developing programs to improve wellness and professional satisfaction. - c.
 Promoting a culture that values wellness and professional fulfillment. - d.
-Coordinating relevant activities and resources across the medical center, while disseminating best practices.

-Membership of the Committee, to the extent practical, will reflect the diversity of the Medical Staff with regard to specialty, mode of practice (community v. faculty), gender, ethnicity, etc. The Committee will also include the Chief of Staff, the Vice Chief of Staff, and the immediate Past Chief of Staff, and the Chief Medical Officer.
+Coordinating relevant activities and resources across the medical center, while disseminating best practices. - 3.
+Composition the Vice Chief of Staff, and the immediate Past Chief of Staff, and the Chief Medical Officer.
 Up to three additional members may be appointed at the discretion of the Chief of Staff.
 All members of the committee will have voting rights.
 The committee will be chaired by the Chief Wellness Officer (CWO) of Stanford Medicine.

+Membership of the Committee, to the extent practical, will reflect the diversity of the Medical Staff with regard to specialty, mode of practice (community v. faculty), gender, ethnicity, etc. The Committee will also include the Chief of Staff,